 According to a report by Dun & Bradstreet, compliance and procurement professionals indicate that fraud tops the list of challenges, and technological advances exacerbate the problem.
-While technology is an enabler to these industries by creating the potential for improved efficiency and data management, in some instances, it may be putting organizations at greater risk for fraud if not implemented properly.
 Brian Alster discusses the approach compliance leaders should take to protect the organization.

 Compliance professionals didn’t have it easy in 2018; significant regulations spanned industries globally – touching finance, trade and data in a big way.
 Among the related challenges of this business environment, the risk of fraud remains near the top of the list for many companies, a majority of whom have seen incidences of fraud negatively impact their business.
 Detection methods to combat fraud evolve over time, but so, too, do the fraudsters, turning the situation into a never-ending game of cat and mouse.